This post may contain affiliate links. Please read our disclosure policy.

 Chicken Milanese

-• Slice your chicken in half horizontally.
+- Slice your chicken in half horizontally.
 Cover with plastic wrap or parchment paper and pound with a meat mallet until at your desired level of thickness.
+Now you're going to make your dredging stations in small baking sheets or plates:

-• Whisk the 2 eggs with milk and then using a strainer, add to a rimmed plate.
+- Station 2: Whisk the 2 eggs with milk and then using a strainer.

-• Coat the chicken well on both sides with the flour, dredge with the egg and coat with the panko.
+- Dredge your chicken well on both sides with the flour, then the egg mixture and lastly the panko.
 Let it sit for 15-25 minutes on a wire rack with a baking sheet underneath.

 Caesar Salad